 At Jackson College, student success is our first priority.
-Jackson College offers a time of learning, excitement and new experiences for all students.
-Our Student Success Navigators are here to help you along the way!
+Jackson College offers the opportunity for learning, excitement and new experiences for all students.
+Our student success navigators are here to help you along the way!
 They will be your partners in success during your journey at Jackson College - reach out to them with any questions, and they will help guide your path!
-At Jackson College, you will find staff and administration eager to help you along the way, and teaching faculty who are experts in their field and can share their important knowledge with you.
+At Jackson College, you will find staff and administration eager to help you, and teaching faculty who are experts in their field and can share their important knowledge with you.